aeternity/aepp-governance/docs/how-to-verify-results.md

 ## Prerequisites
  - up to date nodejs and npm installed
- - access to an aeternity full-node with debug endpoints exposed
+ - access to an aeternity full-node with debug endpoints exposed, per default it connects to an aeternity hosted node

 ## Setup
  - `git clone https://github.com/aeternity/aepp-governance`
- - `cd governance-server`
+ - `cd aepp-governance/governance-server`
  - `npm install`

 The verification script is located in `verify.js`.
 You can choose a different governance registry contract or your your own node in `verifyConstants`.